digitalspellcraft/cauldron/about.md

 title: About
 ---

-Hello!
+Hey there!
 I’m Jennifer, a Gardyn Ambassador and Damsel in Defense Safety Educator, dedicated to enhancing personal well-being through sustainable gardening and effective safety solutions.

 My Vision: Wellness and Protection